tlienart/Franklin.jl/docs/styling/templates.md

 Let's do this gradually.
 The top of the original HTML can be ignored at this point so we can start modifying starting after `</head>`.

-Jemdoc's body starts with a Google analytics script which I'll ignore as well.
+Jemdoc's body starts with a Google Analytics script which I'll ignore as well.
 We then have effectively one big table element.
-Stripped from its content and simplified it looks like:
+Stripped from its content and simplified it looks like this:

 ```html
 <table id="tlayout">